Strauss-Kahn countersues NY hotel maid for $1 million

-NEW YORK Former IMF chief Dominique Strauss-Kahn has filed a $1 million (624 thousand pounds) countersuit against the hotel maid who accused him of sexual assault, costing him his job and any chance of being elected president of France.
+NEW YORK Former IMF chief Dominique Strauss-Kahn has filed a $1 million countersuit against the hotel maid who accused him of sexual assault, costing him his job and any chance of being elected president of France.

 New York police arrested Strauss-Kahn a year ago when hotel maid Nafissatou Diallo accused him of forcible oral sex and trying to rape her in his luxury suite at the Sofitel Hotel in Manhattan.